Stability Conditions and Maximal Green Sequences in Abelian Categories: Abstract

 \section{Abstract}

 {In this paper we study the stability functions on abelian categories introduced by Rudakov in \cite{Ru} and their relation with torsion classes and maximal green sequences.
-Moreover we introduce a new kind of stability function using the wall and chamber structure of the category.}
+Moreover we introduce a new kind of stability function which is compatible with the wall and chamber of the category.}